MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G6502 [Wnn]
 ```

-Guided rectangle pocket probe, prompts the user for an approximate width (X), length (Y), overtravel and clearance, an approximate center position and probe depth.
+The guided Rectangle Pocket probe prompts the user for an approximate width (X), length (Y), overtravel and clearance, an approximate center position, and probe depth.
 Executes `G6502.1` with the relevant parameters to run the actual probe.

 If the `W` parameter is set then this will be the WCS offset that will be zeroed.
 If no parameter is set then no WCS will be zeroed.